 Neither the Club nor any Member (in this clause each is referred to as a Participant) shall participate in any surf lifesaving related carnival, competition, special event or activity conducted by or on behalf of any outside person or organisation (each is referred to as an Outside Event) unless the Participant is satisfied, acting reasonably, that the Outside Event complies with the law and will apply good safety practices.

-In the event of any conflict or inconsistency between this Constitution, and the By-Laws, and the Branch or SLSNSW or SLSA constitution and regulations or by-laws, then this constitution and by-laws and regulations prevail to the extent of that conflict over the provisions of the Branch, SLSNSW and SLSA constitutions.
-In the event of any conflict or inconsistency between this Constitution and the By-Laws, this Constitution prevails to the extent of that conflict or inconsistency.
+If there is any conflict or inconsistency between this Constitution and the constitutions, regulations or by‑laws of the Branch, SLSNSW or SLSA, then this Constitution prevails to the extent of that conflict, except where:

+the Associations Incorporation Act 2009 (NSW), the ACNC Act, or any other applicable law requires otherwise; or

+compliance with this Constitution would cause the Club to cease meeting a mandatory condition of affiliation imposed by the Branch, SLSNSW or SLSA.

+For clarity, Members retain the right to determine the content of this Constitution, and the Club will take reasonable steps to maintain conformity with the Branch and SLSNSW constitutions to the extent required under rule 6.1, rule 6.2 and rule 7.1.

 ACNC Act